Query Processing on Tensor Computation Runtimes: Related Work

-\stitle{GPUs and hardware accelerators.} In the last decade, several systems have explored how to run relational queries over GPUs~\cite{crystal,rateupdb,yin-yang,pump-up,10.14778/3425879.3425890,10.1145/2882903.2915224,gpu-mainstream}.
+\stitle{GPUs and hardware accelerators.} Several systems have explored running relational queries over GPUs~\cite{crystal,rateupdb,yin-yang,pump-up,10.14778/3425879.3425890,10.1145/2882903.2915224,gpu-mainstream}.
 We refer readers to~\cite{gpu-database-survey} for a recent survey.
-With this trend, there emerge several startups and open-source projects around the topic~\cite{blazing-sql,omniscidb,brytlyt}.
-However, the majority of them focus mostly on microbenchmarks, while, to our knowledge, only RateUpDB is able to support the full TPC-H benchmark. \system is able to run the TPC-H benchmark on both CPU and GPU, thanks to TCRs' ability to support different hardware backends.
+However, the majority of them focus mostly on microbenchmarks, while, to our knowledge, only RateUpDB can support the full TPC-H benchmark. \system is able to run the TPC-H benchmark on both CPU and GPU, thanks to TCRs' flexibility to support different hardware backends.
 TCUDB~\cite{tcudb} suggests using the Tensor Core Unit (TCU) of GPUs for accelerating relational operators.
-It requires an expensive transformation of relational tables into matrices to effectively exploit TCUs.
-It also uses low-level CUDA kernels, while instead, \system takes advantage of the high-level tensor interface of TCRs.
+TCUDB requires an expensive transformation from tables to matrices and also uses low-level CUDA kernels, while \system takes advantage of the high-level tensor interface of TCRs.
 GPUs are the default hardware for running neural network models.
 However, there has recently been a rise in custom ASICs~\cite{tpu,graphcore,cerebras,sambanova,neural-engine} purposely built for ML workloads.
-We believe that ML workloads will become ubiquitous both on the cloud and the edge, whereby hardware accelerators and custom ASIC availability will be widespread.
-With \system, we are trying to take advantage of this trend and propose a solution allowing us to run relational queries on any hardware supported by TCRs.
-Many custom ASICs~\cite{ipu-pytorch,cerebras-software,tpu} provide high-level interfaces directly through TCRs or are targetable through tensor compilers~\cite{tvm,mlir}.
+With \system, we propose a solution allowing us to run relational queries on any hardware supported by TCRs, since many ASICs~\cite{ipu-pytorch,cerebras-software,tpu} provide high-level interfaces directly through TCRs or are targetable through tensor compilers~\cite{tvm,mlir}.